Zehua-Chen/coding-interview/review/README.md

 - A brute force is a good starting points for discussion and optimization
 - If you are stuck, you don't want the interviewer to think that you cannot find the easy solution
+- In industry, some problems do not mathmetically sound or elegent solution.
+So a brute force might be what the interviewer expects.

 ## Optimziation